JennEYoon/geo-ml/readme.md

  > See project wiki:  https://github.com/JennEYoon/geo-ml/wiki/rainforest

  * Collaborators: Dan, Peter from DSML meetup
+    - Send invitation to repo, contribute directly to geo-ml repo and to wiki (geo-ml.wiki)
     - Meetup group project, based on a 2017 Kaggle Challenge with data from Planet Labs
  * See folder "rainforest"
  * Python libraries:  geopandas, geojson, rasterio, planet api